monycode/monycode/README.md

 I am a Junior Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Canada.
 - 🔭 I’m a recent bootcamp graduate, currently working on small persoanl projects to build my skills and portfolio...
-- 👯 I’m looking to collaborate on content creation for the tech industry in Latin America.
+- 👯 I’m looking to collaborate on content creation for the tech industry.

 ---